 The maximum number of miles allowed during the lease will be included in your original lease.
 If the mileage on the vehicle exceeds your allowable mileage, you will be charged a per-mile fee in accordance with your lease agreement.

 Excess Wear & Use

 At the end of your lease, we offer an inspection with an independent third party to help you understand damages you may be charged for.
 The inspector will note all damage or modifications.
 Our guidelines will determine if items are normal or considered excessive.
-Normal wear can include a few small door dings, chips or scratches and is not charged to you.
-Excess wear may include items such as dents, cracks in glass, tears in the upholstery or poor quality repairs.

 Please refer to the Excessive Wear & Use Table for further details.

 Tips for Avoiding Charges

 Because the inspection will be completed prior to the end of your lease, you may have time to repair damages and avoid charges.
 Here are some things to take into consideration:

 The manufacturer’s warranty – Some issues may be covered under the manufacturer’s warranty.
 Check your owner’s manual for details.